COMEDK 2018 Syllabus:

 UNIT 10: Differential Equations

 - Ordinary differential equations, their order and degree.
 Formation of differential equations.
-Solution of differential equations by the method of separation of variables, solution of homogeneous and linear differential equations.
+A solution of differential equations by the method of separation of variables, a solution of homogeneous and linear differential equations.

 UNIT 11: Co-ordinate Geometry